 Where support is to be terminated, this decision should be made by the service manager who should be informed by a current assessment record.

-The adult should be informed of this decision by the social worker.
-This should be confirmed in writing and should include the 28 day notice period from when support will terminate.
+The social worker should inform the adult of this decision which should be confirmed in writing and should include the 28 day notice period from when support will terminate.
 It should also advise the person to seek legal advice if they disagree with the decision.
 The letter should be translated into the person’s first language as appropriate.

 – End –